-A new study on marijuana posits that its use is not as safe as some paint it out to be.
-The study claims that marijuana users are more likely to be hospitalized and visit emergency rooms when compared to non-users.
+A new study says marijuana users more likely to need emergency care, painting a different picture than most people think.
+The study claims marijuana users are more likely to be visit emergency rooms when compared to non-users.

 The study, published in the journal BMJ Open Respiratory Research, relied on self-reporting from Canadian residents between the ages of 12-65 over a six-year period.
 After adjusting for counfounding factors, cannabis users were 22% more likely to visit the ER or to be hospitalized.

 Per the study’s abstract, its objective was “to evaluate the association between cannabis use and respiratory-related emergency room (ER) visits and hospitalisations.”
 Researchers didn’t find a link between cannabis use and respiratory emergency occurrences, instead, they found that people who consumed cannabis often visited the ER due to physical bodily injury.

 “Physical bodily injury was the leading cause of emergency department visits and hospitalizations among the cannabis users, with respiratory reasons coming in a close second,” said study author Nicholas Vozoris, in an email exchange with CNN.